General DART Underground Information

 The DART Underground rail line, which would run from Docklands to Inchicore, would complete the trebling of the Greater Dublin area's rail service capacity from 33 million passenger journeys annually now to 100 million passenger journeys upon completion.

 DART Underground will be the single most important piece of infrastructure in the state, to promote a modal shift from private cars to public transport, and free future generations from the gridlock which cripples the Greater Dublin area.
 It also links all rail modes - DART, Commuter, Intercity and Luas to form an integrated cohesive transport network.

 The DART Underground tunnels will be approximately 7.6 Km in length and will connect the Northern and Kildare rail lines, with underground stations strategically located at Spencer Dock, Pearse, St. Stephen’s Green, Christchurch and Heuston Station, as well as a new surface DART station at Inchicore.

-DART Underground is not a stand-alone project but is the vital link in a wider package of measures, including:
+DART Underground is not a stand-alone project but is the vital link in a wider package of measures (DART Expansion), including:

 - electrification of the lines to extend the DART to Balbriggan, Maynooth and Hazelhatch

 - signalling and track capacity enhancements to allow more trains to run more frequently

 - significant expansion of the fleet and train depot facilities.